What does it actually feel like as your body slowly shuts down?

 The only trouble is, it’s wrong.

-My weakening legs do not feel like I’m in lead boots.
+My weakening arms and legs do not feel like I’m in lead boots.
 Nor (let me save some time here) do they feel like the fall-back phrase that neurologists and neurophysiotherapists seem next to come up with: “Ah, I see, you mean it’s like wading through treacle?”

 It’s a weirder feeling that either of those.